DUPLICATE MEDICINE DETECTION

 3. Start scanning medicines with your Android phone camera.

-4. Every time a scan matches an existing entry, the app will ask what to do.
+4. With every scan that matches an existing entry, the app will ask what to do.

-If you already have an account with a backlog of unscanned medicines — scan your cabinet from scratch.
+If you already have an account and scans you have been putting off — scan your medicine cabinet again.
 You may be surprised how many duplicates are waiting to be merged.

-Related mojApteczka features: AI Recognition · Medicine Grouping · Low Stock Alerts · Shared Cabinet · Medicine Substitutes
+Related mojApteczka features: AI Recognition · Medicine Grouping · Low Stock Alerts · Shared Cabinet · Medicine Alternatives

-Questions about duplicate detection or medicine management?
+Questions about duplicate detection or managing your home medicine cabinet?
 Write to us at kontakt@mojapteczka.pl — we are happy to help!

 Frequently asked questions